 A Pint Glass and Growler Art Show will feature 20 tables of local artists selling one-of-a-kind functional art items – including steins, mugs, chalices and growlers – and competing for the Pint Glass- and Growler-of-the-Year awards.

 Food trucks Waffle Amore and Los Jarochos Grill will be present, and there will be a silent auction and raffle.

 Tickets are necessary to attend but are free and available at the Pints for Pups Eventbrite page.
 Donations are welcome – and tax deductible – and can be made through Eventbrite or at the event.

 For more information, check out the Pints for Pups Evenbrite page.

 I recently caught up with fellow Southbay Beer Hounds Lance Boyle and Deb Anderson.
-They graciously took the time to answer questions about how the idea for Pints for Pups came about and about the Southbay Beer Hounds, including how the Facebook group came about.
+They graciously took the time to answer questions about how the idea for the Pints for Pups event came about.
+I also asked about the Southbay Beer Hounds, including the origins of the popular Facebook group.